Abandoned hospitals: 10 places to explore in France

-Abandoned hospitals, with their empty corridors and deserted operating rooms, create a unique atmosphere, mixing history and mystery.
+Abandoned hospitals, with their empty corridors and deserted operating rooms, create a unique atmosphere, blending history and mystery.
 They bear witness to a bygone era when thousands of patients were treated there.
 France, with its rich medical heritage, is full of abandoned hospital sites that attract many urban exploration enthusiasts ( Urbex ).
 Here is a selection of ten abandoned hospitals in France for a fascinating journey through time.
-Warning: these places can be dangerous and are often prohibited from access.
-It is important to respect the laws and safety.
+Warning: these places can be dangerous and are often off-limits.
+It is important to respect the law and safety guidelines.

 1. Aincourt Sanatorium (Val-d’Oise)

-Built in the 1930s to treat tuberculosis patients, the Aincourt Sanatorium is a huge Art Deco architectural complex.
-Closed since the 1990s, this place impresses with its abandoned pavilions, long corridors and deserted rooms.
-Vegetation has gradually invaded the place, adding a touch of mystery to this fascinating site.
+Built in the 1930s to treat tuberculosis patients, the Aincourt Sanatorium is a vast Art Deco architectural complex.
+Closed since the 1990s, the site is striking for its abandoned pavilions, long corridors, and deserted rooms.
+Vegetation has gradually reclaimed the grounds, adding a touch of mystery to this fascinating place.

 The Dreux Sanatorium was one of the largest tuberculosis treatment centers in France.
 Closed in the 1970s, it has since been abandoned.
-Its imposing buildings are now in ruins, but the old treatment rooms and large bay windows remain witnesses to the hospital architecture of the early 20th century.
+Its imposing buildings are now in ruins, but the former treatment rooms and large bay windows remain as reminders of early 20th-century hospital architecture.

 3. Saint-Vincent-de-Paul Psychiatric Hospital (Paris)